zhaoqi106/MTSSMol/README.md

 $ python finetune.py
 ```
 ### Evaluation
-We provided a prediction method for the FGFR1 dataset，then the results can be reproduced by:
+We provided a prediction method for the FGFR1 dataset under the transfer learning setting to ensure the repeatability of the test results reported in this paper, then the results can be reproduced by:
 ```
 $ python evaluation.py
 ```